 You will soon find that the purchase of a lathe is just an initial step.
 There are many tools and accessories that you will need to get full use from your lathe.
-LittleMachineShop.com carries a full selection of accessories.
+As you might expect, LittleMachineShop.com carries a full selection of accessories.
 Following are some common accessories used with the mini lathe, a small sampling of the complete LittleMachineShop.com line.